datopian/playbook/guide/README.md

     * [For Android](https://play.google.com/store/apps/details?id=com.xero.touch&hl=en)
     * [For iOS](https://apps.apple.com/au/app/xero-accounting-invoices/id441880705)

->  You must submit your expenses from the business trip as soon as possible; ideally, within 10 working days after the trip.
+> NOTE: You must submit your expenses from the business trip as soon as possible; ideally, within 10 working days after the trip.
 Expenses submitted later than 5 months will not be paid.
 The same rule applies to non-travel expenses.

-##### Team member Expense claim instructions:
+### Team member Expense claim instructions:

 * Log in with your account
 * Click on ‘Business’
 * Scroll down to ‘Expense claims’ and click on the button.